Hosted on Amazon ECS? Here is a top-level comparison between LocalOps & Amazon ECS

 LocalOps has built-in automation to setup git based continuous deployments in every environment it creates.

--> ECS doesn’t have “environment” abstraction as defined by 12factor.net specification until you automate and define specific resources using IaC tools
+-> ECS doesn’t have “environment” abstraction as defined by 12factor apps specification until you automate and define specific resources using IaC tools

-LocalOps comes with in-built environment abstraction that can group together cloud resources - network, compute instances, volumes etc., and handle them all as one unit.
+LocalOps comes with in-built environment abstraction that can group together cloud resources - network, compute instances, volumes etc., and handle them all as one unit - Environments.
+You can spin up new environments in few clicks.

--> ECS clusters will not enforce consistency amongst different clusters until you make it that way via IaC tools like Terraform
+-> ECS clusters will not enforce consistency amongst different clusters until you make it that way via IaC tools like Terraform/Pulumi

 LocalOps ensures consistency amongst all app environments it provisions and you can spin up 5, 10, 15 identical environments across any number of cloud accounts, regions, environments and customers.